One-to-One Mentorship in Allegorical Abstractionism

 5. What the Program Includes

 This is not a conventional photography mentorship.
-It is a one-to-one artistic program built around Allegorical Abstractionism — a symbolic visual language where abstraction, movement, light, emotion, and narrative intention come together.
-The mentorship is designed for photographers who want to go beyond isolated images and develop a more personal, intentional, and coherent body of work.
+It is a one-to-one artistic program built around Allegorical Abstractionism — a symbolic visual language in which abstraction, movement, light, emotion, and narrative intention come together.
+The mentorship is designed for photographers who want to move beyond isolated images and develop a more personal, intentional, and coherent body of work.

 2. A New Photographic Language